asim-aa/bundesliga-player-valuation/docs/ARCHITECTURE.md

 - `src/model_pipeline.py`:
   - Defines final feature lists and preprocessing.
-  - Trains RandomForest inside a `Pipeline` and saves the artifact.
+  - Trains the selected estimator (currently Lasso with alpha=0.001) inside a `Pipeline` and saves the artifact.

 - `src/model_tuning_and_comparison.py`:
   - Infers numeric/categorical columns from train split; builds `ColumnTransformer`.